soofstad/Cheat-Sheets/linux.md

 Convert .crt/.cer/.der to .pem
 `openssl x509 -inform der -in certificate.crt -out certificate.pem`
 Convert .pem to .crt
 `openssl x509 -outform der -in certificate.pem -out certificate.crt`

 ## SSH Access

 If the client don't have keys, generate them.
 `ssh-keygen -b 4096`

 On the target, paste the clients public key here;
 `vim /home/user/.ssh/authorized-keys`

 On some old RHEL images you might need this.
 /etc/security/access.conf
 `+ : root : <client-IP>`

 ## Mount a device

-To list devices and mountpoint;
+To list block devices and mountpoints;
 `lsblk`
 If the device have been formated, you need to make a file system on the disk first.
 `mkfs --type xfs /dev/sdb`
-Create a dir to mount in and then mount.
+Create a dir to mount into and then mount.

 ```bash
 mkdir /data
 mount /dev/sdb /data
 ```

 Consider adding to fstab.
 To get UUID of all devices;
 `blkid`
 Edit /etc/fstab
 `UUID=41c22818-fbad-4da6-8196-c816df0b7aa8 /data xfs defaults,errors=remount-ro 0 1`

+### Mount a LUKS disk

+`udisksctl unlock -b /dev/sdb1`
+`udisksctl mount -b /dev/dm-3`

+The disk will be mounted to something like `/media/stig/mydisk`

 ## Add or Extend swap-file

 ## Tmux

 New named session
 `tmux new -s mysession`
 Detach from session